knocklabs/inbox-example-app/README.md

    const knockClient = useKnockClient();
    ```

-   This hook provides access to the Knock client instance for interacting with the Knock API.
+   The [`useKnockClient`](https://docs.knock.app/sdks/react/reference#useknockclient) hook provides access to the Knock client instance for interacting with the Knock API.
+It's automatically exposed by the `KnockProvider` and can be used to interact with Knock's client-side methods.

 3. `useNotifications` hook: